listen to this article:

 Therefore, correctly implemented cryptography can provide very high levels of assurance and security – however, if the secret keys are stolen then the entire house comes crashing down in one fell swoop, and all protection is completely lost.
 As a result, any deployment of cryptography must carefully consider how the secret keys are stored and protected.
 A strong method of protection will become the root of trust for the entire system and is absolutely crucial.

-Key Storage Solutions
+Key Storage Options and Practices

-Although this sounds quite simple, it is actually very challenging.
+DIY: Although this sounds quite simple, it is actually very challenging.
 In “do it yourself” solutions, software engineers often struggle with the question of where to keep keys.
 There are many cases where secret keys are found hard-coded into the application code, which is the easiest to deploy with the worst possible security (since everyone has access to the code, basic reverse engineering reveals the secret keys).

-Another solution used is to store keys locally on the machine that runs the application.
+Hardware-based: Another solution used is to store keys locally on the machine that runs the application.
 However, this makes them very vulnerable to theft, even if protections like DPAPI are used (first, DPAPI and other obfuscation measures are not perfect; and second, the keys are vulnerable when used in memory and so can be stolen from RAM).

-More advanced solutions use secure enclaves like Intel SGX, but software side-channel attacks on SGX and other similar solutions are extremely effective at stealing cryptographic keys, and so these are also very weak roots of trust that cannot really be trusted.
+Software-based: More advanced solutions use secure enclaves like Intel SGX, but software side-channel attacks on SGX and other similar solutions are extremely effective at stealing cryptographic keys, and so these are also very weak roots of trust that cannot really be trusted.

 Due to the complexity of building a strong root of trust, enterprises typically do not allow “do it yourself” solutions by their software engineers, and purchase secure key stores.
 These can be in the form of physical HSMs (Hardware Security Modules), virtual HSMs (like the Unbound vHSM®), physical or virtual smartcards, and more.

-Factors in Choosing Key Storage Platforms
+What to Consider When Choosing Key Storage Platforms

 When choosing such a solution, it is crucial to build a clear threat model and to ensure that the solution answers those threats.
 For example, the security of HSMs is primarily in their hardware protections; this makes a lot of sense when the HSM can be physically accessed by an attacker.
 However, if the machine is installed in a secure data center, the main threat is that of software attacks and the question is then whether HSMs are the optimal solution in this case.